First-ever Hawai’i County Torch Run Kickoff Held at Pōhakuloa Training Area

-Big Island Special Olympic athletes Sierra Whiteside and Kyle Fujihara speaking to participants of the Hawai’i County Police Department Law Enforcement Torch Run Kickoff at U.S. Army Garrison Pōhakuloa Training Area, March 22, 2023.
+Hawai’i County Police Department (HPD) held their first-ever Law Enforcement Torch Run (LETR) Kickoff at U.S. Army Garrison Pōhakuloa Training Area (PTA) with more than a dozen supporting agencies in attendance, March 22, 2023.
+This will also be PTA’s first time participating in the runs scheduled in April.

+“This was the most epic kickoff,” said Heather Dansdill, Special Olympics Hawaii, East Hawaii Area Director.
+Dansdill is also an Army veteran who has trained at PTA in the past.
+“We’re super excited to have all of the law enforcement agencies as well as all the military involved.”
+Some agencies in attendance included HPD, Hawai’i Community Correctional Center, FBI, Department of Land and Natural Resources, and PTA Police Department.

+This was the first time all participating agencies gathered in one place to provide information on the two Torch Runs planned on the island.
+Hawai’i County Police Chief Ben Moszkowicz asked PTA to host the kickoff event because of its central location on the island, making it easier for supporting agencies to attend.
+He has been involved with LETR for 10 years in many capacities, from being a runner to the statewide director, and everything in-between.

 |Date Taken: